We are neighbors in Seongsu-dong.

 Seongsu Handmade Shoe Week is very similar Wadiz, which discovers small brands and supports makers in their endeavors.
 In particular, since WadizSpace Wadizbegan in an old printing house, it shares a similar history and values with the Handmade Shoe Week.

-The handmade shoes on display in the special zone on the first floor of Space Wadiz were more than just footwear—they were works of art that transcended the concept of “clothing,” one of the three essentials of human life.
-There was a wide variety of exhibits to see, ranging from products developed through a collaboration between Seongsu’s handmade shoe artisans and visual artists, to the “Capturing Seongsu, Seongsu in My Feet” art exhibition, and the “Passing on the Legacy” exhibition showcasing family business succession projects.
+The handmade shoes on display in the special zone on the first floor Wadiz went beyond the concept of “clothing”—one of the three essentials of human life—to become works of art.
+There was a wide variety of exhibits to see, ranging from products developed through collaborations between Seongsu’s handmade shoe artisans and artists, to the “Capturing Seongsu, Seongsu in My Feet” art exhibition, and the “Passing on the Craft” exhibition, a project focused on the succession of family businesses.

 A flea market was also held on the Wadiz Rooftop.
-The market was not merely a venue for the exchange of goods and money, but also a space where producers and consumers connected by sharing brand philosophies and stories.
-It was much like a crowdfunding campaign.
+The market was more than just a place for the exchange of goods and money; it was a space where producers and consumers connected by sharing brand philosophies and stories.
+Just like a crowdfunding campaign.

 Seongsu-dong Saessak, College Student Exhibition

 When you first learn to ride a two-wheeler, just knowing that someone is holding onto you from behind makes you feel incredibly secure.
-Space Wadizprovides opportunities for students at nearby universities, whose heads are full of dreams, to take on new challenges without being held back by spatial constraints.
+Space Wadizprovides opportunities for nearby university students, whose heads are full of dreams, to take on new challenges without being held back by spatial constraints.
 For college students near Seongsu-dong, Space Wadizis a reliable “backing” that lets them showcase their talents!

-Both the housing improvement project for vulnerable communities by architecture students from Konkuk University and the graduation exhibition by students from the Department of Applied Art Education at Hanyang University were held in the basement of Space Wadiz.
-Stepping outside the confines of their campuses, the students found new inspiration and created their work in a space alive with diverse challenges.
+Both the housing improvement project for vulnerable communities by architecture students at Konkuk University and the graduation exhibition by students from the Department of Applied Art Education at Hanyang University were held in the basement of Space Wadiz.
+Stepping outside the confines of their campuses, the students found new inspiration and created their work in a space teeming with diverse challenges.

 “Let’s go to OO-dong instead of Seongsu-dong.”
-“Where’s the next Seongsu-dong?”
+“Where will be the next Seongsu-dong?”
 I often see comments like these.
-Still, I believe it’s still Seongsu-dong.
-That’s because pop-up stores keep popping up in Seongsu-dong as if passing the baton, and new brands continue to emerge day after day.
+Still, I believe Seongsu-dong remains the place to be.
+That’s because pop-up stores keep popping up there one after another, and new brands continue to emerge day after day.

-Seongsu-dong isn’t just a place that chases after the latest trends; it’s a place with depth, history, and a diverse range of perspectives.
+Seongsu-dong isn’t just a place that chases after the latest trends and fleeting fads; it’s a place with depth, history, and a diverse range of perspectives.
 Because these two seemingly opposing values coexist in harmony, many brands continue to take on new challenges here, and people flock to Seongsu-dong in search of those very challenges.

 There are still many stories left to tell in Seongsu-dong, and new ones are constantly being created.